ConnorBrookfield/DataRepProject/README.md

 ## Brief Introduction
 This project was created to display my understanding of the technologies listed above in conjunction with CRUD functionality.
 This simple project uses those technologies, to display a database of Albums, while allowing the user to add new albums to the Database, remove, or update existing ones.

+## Below, are the commands to run the application (cd into the backend folder, and use the same commands to initlize the serverside)

 ### `npm start`